noisysockets/noisysockets/README.md

 ### gVisor Dependency

-When you import Noisy Sockets Go Modules will attempt to use the gVisor master branch.
-The master branch cannot be used as a library, so you will need to explictly import the synthetic go branch in your project.
-If you don't do this you will see some strange build errors.
+If you import Noisy Sockets using `go get -u` Go will attempt to use the gVisor master branch.
+Unfortunately the gVisor master branch cannot be imported as a library (due to be built with Bazel), instead you will need to explictly import gVisor's go branch.
+If you don't do this you will be greeted with some strange build errors.

 ```shell
 go get -u gvisor.dev/gvisor@go